How to write a eulogy

 A eulogy is a speech delivered at a funeral to pay tribute to the deceased.

-How do you start a eulogy?
+How do you start writing a eulogy?

 Writing a eulogy can feel like a big responsibility.
 Making sure your words pay proper tribute to a special person is the ultimate goal.

-These five steps should get you rolling with writing a eulogy:
+These five steps should help you begin:

 - Talk to family and friends about the person you're eulogising.
 They'll let you in on any special memories and remind you of events that meant a lot.